stelaseldano/fridge-magnets-sentence-builder/README.md

 If you do not have npm installed on your machine you can get information on how to install it from [their website][1].

-Starting the app:

-Run `gulp` from the project's main directory
+Run gulp to start the app:

+in the command-line (from the project's directiry) type

+`gulp`

 Open the browser and type `localhost:9000` in the address bar to see the webpage.